mitmath/18338/README.md

 ## Course Description:

 We focus on the mathematics of random matrices - from the finite to the infinite, and beyond.
+I'd like this year to cover the basic RMT just quickly and slowly enough to get to exciting developments in DPPs, growth processes, aztec diamonds, and some combinatorial structures.

 Our emphasis will be on interplay between the varying mathematical tools that have come to play in the modern understanding of random matrix theory.
 We will also discuss applications of random matrix techniques to problems in engineering and science.
 In 2024 we may focus on orthogonal polynomial theory.